Santi (album)

-Second studio album by The Academy Is...

 Santi is the second studio album by American rock band The Academy Is..., released on April 2, 2007 by Fueled by Ramen, Decaydance Records and Atlantic Records.
 It is their first release to feature Michael Guy Chislett on lead guitar after Tom Conrad's departure from the band.

 Background

 On October 24, 2006, it was announced that guitarist Tom Conrad had been removed from the band.
 In the same announcement, it was revealed that the group was writing the follow-up to Almost Here.

 Title

 The album's working title was Chop Chop.
 William Beckett has explained the origin of Santi and how it came to be the album title in the Australian music magazine Blunt in the following story:"Adam and I went to the same high school, and there was this dude named Josh Santiago who we went to school with.
 I was doing a solo project at the time, and I was listening to different music than most people – stuff like The Get Up Kids, The Promise Ring and Jimmy Eat World – and people there just didn't get me or what I was like.
 So this one guy in particular, Josh Santiago, gave me a hell of a time, like busted my chops and called me negative names like "fag" and stuff.
 Anyway, he had a Dave Matthews cover band called Santi, because his name was Santiago and he's just that kind of guy.
 So we started saying Santi as everything that wasn't him – everything that was positive, just because he was such a negative dude and such a terrible person.
 So we started saying santi as something funny or cool, kinda like "cheers" or we say it as a greeting, like, 'Whats up, Santi?'
 So it's a word we've been using for a long time and when it came time to name the record we listened to it and went like, 'Santi!' – it always had to be the name."